Overview of Fibromyalgia

 Anyone can develop fibromyalgia; however, women are much more likely to develop the disorder, usually middle age.

-If you have certain disease you may be more likely to have fibromyalgia as.
+If you have certain diseases, you may be more likely to have fibromyalgia as well.
 These diseases include:

 - Rheumatoid arthritis.

 - Ankylosing spondylitis (spinal arthritis).

 Research indicates that women who have a family member with fibromyalgia are more likely to have fibromyalgia themselves, but the exact reason for this – whether it is heredity, shared environmental factors, or both – is unknown.
 Researchers are trying to determine whether variations in certain genes cause some people to be more sensitive to stimuli, which lead to pain syndromes.

 The most common symptoms of fibromyalgia are pain and fatigue.
 In addition, you may experience a variety of other symptoms including:

 - Cognitive and memory problems (sometimes referred to as “fibro fog”).